-On April 15, 2016, we ran an article acknowledging April 15th as the day your income tax return must be filed by each year in the United States, and used that fact to list 5 days people really look forward to and 5 other days many people may dread.
-Today we do it all again, with an updated list for both columns that takes into account the changing nature of our society, or as you may have guessed already, coronavirus.
+On April 15, 2016, we ran an article acknowledging April 15th as the day your income tax return must be filed by each year in the United States, and used that fact to list five days people really look forward to and five other days many people may dread.
+Today, we do it all again, with an updated list for both columns that takes into account the changing nature of our society, or as you may have guessed already, coronavirus.
 As always, we welcome your input on days we could have added to the list or should have deleted

 1. End of coronavirus lockdown and social distancing.

 Dread: Having to see friends, co-workers and family you have been avoiding without repercussions for weeks.
 Once more being stuck in lines, crowded public transit, and having to go to various events you would rather not attend (think of elementary school orchestra concerts…).
 People will once again feel free to invade your personal space, and those stinky unwashed will be standing in line at the bank or store right on top of you.
 Many people will want to go back to shaking hands and hugging you, which you may or may not like.
 No longer having an excuse for not having a date.
 Now you will have to once again visit Granny in the nursing home.
 If you are Granny in the nursing home, you will now have to put up with visits.
 Or are you dreading not having an excuse to put off that wedding?